zaphosting/docs/docs/fivem-proxy.md

 Now save the file and restart the server.
 The next time the server is started, the raw TCP/UDP endpoints should now be streaming through your reverse proxy.

 You can verify this by analysing the IP Address of players, which should all be the IP Address of your proxy server followed by random allocated ports.

+## SSL Certificate

+With your FiveM reverse proxy now setup, we highly recommend adding an SSL Certificate to your used domains to ensure that the site transmits data securely via HTTPS.

+Please check out our [Install Certbot](vserver-linux-certbot.md) guide which covers the entire process of requesting and automatically renewing SSL Certificates for your domain(s).

 ## Conclusion